-DDoS attacks are on the up - here's how to fight back
+DDoS attacks are on the rise - here's how to fight back

-What’s more, it can be virtually administered by anyone, from novice hackers to seasoned pros.
+What’s more, attacks can be administered by anyone, from novice hackers to seasoned pros, and done so virtually.
 The tools are easily deployed and widely available.
-It simply bombards a targeted website with artificial traffic until it crashes.
-When a computer visits a website, it requests access to the content of the site.
-A DDoS attack exploits this request by sending more than a server can cope with in one go.
+It's a case of simply bombarding a targeted website with artificial traffic until it crashes.
+When a computer visits a website, it requests access to the content of the site and a DDoS attack exploits this by sending more requests than a server can cope with in one go.
 The attack clogs up the system, causing long delays or even the complete failure of the server.

-Once it has started it is incredibly difficult to stop, making DDoS one of the most effective forms of attack.
-In the first half of 2020, DDoS attacks increased by a whopping 542%, according to a report from NexusGuard.
+The sad fact of life for many organisations is that DDoS attacks are increasing.
+In the first half of 2020, DDoS attacks increased by a whopping 542%, according to NexusGuard.

-It's not just the big-name players on the internet who are at risk from DDoS attacks, either.
-According to research from Kaspersky Lab, 27% of businesses caught up in such an incident think they were collateral damage, rather than being the intended target.
+But, it's not just the big-name players on the internet who are at risk from DDoS attacks.
+According to Kaspersky Lab, 27% of businesses caught up in such an incident think they were collateral damage, rather than being the intended target.
 This reiterates the need for all organisations to know how to protect themselves from a DDoS attack.

-Rather than over-provisioning, simple things such as bandwidth buffering can allow for traffic spikes including those associated with DDoS attack and give you time to both recognise the attack and react to it.
+Rather than over-provisioning, simple things such as bandwidth buffering can allow for traffic spikes including those associated with DDoS attacks, and give you time to both recognise the attack and react to it.